 One of the most pressing questions that keeps coming up in business appraisals is the difference between values of companies of different sizes.
-Common sense tells us there is a difference between a multi-million dollar corporation and a small main street shop.
+And anyone can spot a difference between a multi-million dollar corporation and a small main street shop.

-For a given level of business earnings the value is defined by the risk.
-To assess the company’s risk, you need to consider a number of factors.
+For a given level of business earnings company risk defines its value.
+So to assess the risk, you need to consider a number of factors.
 One of these factors is company size.
-For public companies the size is usually defined by the market capitalization.
+For instance, you measure public company size by its market capitalization.

 Small company risk premium

 If you think that smaller companies are riskier then you are not alone.
 In fact, most professional investors put their money in smaller companies because they expect to be rewarded by higher returns than those expected from a large established firm.

 If you pay close attention to the public capital markets, you will note a lot of public companies competing for investor money.
 Risk and return are related, in fact the additional return small companies must provide to attract investment is a measure of the additional risk these companies entail.